jho426/SpotifyFriends/README.md

 # SpotifyFriends: Listening Activity for Spotify

-Integrated using Spotify's API, Spotify Friends is a mobile app that allows you to effortlessly stay up to date with your own and your friend's listening activity on Spotify.
+Spotify Friends is a mobile app that allows you to effortlessly stay up to date with your own and your friend's listening activity on Spotify.
+The app fetches data from Spotify's API in real-time, allowing you to see what you or your friends are listening to at any given moment.

 Created by Dorian Chen & Jacqueline Ho